moves-rwth/storm/documentation/installation/installation.md

 ## Building Storm from source

-This guide helps you building a standard version of storm.
+This guide helps you building a standard version of Storm.
 There are plenty of configuration options, please check our [configuration guide](manual-configuration.html) if you want to build a non-standard version.
 Most notably, you will have to set additional options if you want to include solvers that are not shipped with Storm (for example Gurobi or MathSAT).
 However, the defaults should be suitable in most cases.

 ### Obtaining the source code